link1905/system-design-101/content/docs/web-service/load-balancer.md

 ```

 Is this better than **Round-robin**?
-Not necessarily — because the number of active connections doesn’t always reflect the actual resource consumption.
+Not necessarily, because the number of active connections doesn’t always reflect the actual resource consumption.
 For example, `10` requests on `Instance 1` might use just `1 MB` of memory, while `3` requests on `Instance 2` could consume `100 MB`.

-This strategy shines for **long-lived sessions** (like {{< term ws >}} connections), where client sessions persist on the same server for extended periods.
+This strategy shines for **long-lived sessions** (like {{< term ws >}}), where client sessions persist on the same server for extended periods.
 In such cases, **Round-robin** can easily lead to imbalance, making **Least Connections** a better choice.

 ### Session Stickiness